osm-fr/osmose-backend/doc/2-PluginMapCSS.md

-# Plugin based on MapCCS - The basics
+# Plugin based on MapCSS - The basics

 The MapCSS is easier to understand and write than Python.
 The [definition of the MapCSS language](https://josm.openstreetmap.de/wiki/Help/Styles/MapCSSImplementation) is from JOSM.
 The MapCSS code can also be run and [shared with the JOSM validator](https://josm.openstreetmap.de/wiki/Rules).